mondeja/pre-commit-po-hooks/README.md

 - `-n/--no-metadata`: When this option is passed, the hook instead checks that there is no metadata in the files, so it will exit with code 1 if some metadata is found in a file or 0 if there is no metadata in any files.
+- `-r/--remove/--remove-metadata`: When this option is passed the metadata will be removed from the files instead of being trated as a lint error.

 ### **`standard-metadata`**